Rui-29/Rui-29.github.io/Building_tech.md

 subtitle: ENERGY MODELING
 ---
 This page is for collecting tech-resources related to building modeling and object oriented programming (OOP) - modeling integration.
-Papers that I think worth a reading are also listed.
+Papers/Seminars that I think worth a reading/listening are also listed.

 ### Tech-resources

  **EnergyPlus** and **Python integration**.

 ### Papers